Articles / Comparisonsupdated for DaVinci Resolve 21.0 (June 2026)

 What's the best Udemy DaVinci Resolve course, and is it enough?

 Udemy is the widest option here, and also the one where quality varies most by which specific course you buy.
-"DaVinci Resolve Mastery: The Complete Video Editing Bootcamp," taught by Louay, runs about 11 hours across Edit, Color, Fusion, and Fairlight, and Udemy markets it as the platform's most comprehensive DaVinci Resolve course, a vendor claim worth treating as one, not a verified fact.
-If color is your only focus, Rob Bessette's "Color Grading and Correction with DaVinci Resolve" narrows to just that skill instead of covering all four pages.
+"DaVinci Resolve Mastery: The Complete Video Editing Bootcamp," taught by Louay Zambarakji, now lists about 16 hours of video across Edit, Color, Fusion, and Fairlight after a June 2026 update, and its listing advertises it as fully updated for DaVinci Resolve 20, including the AI features.
+Those figures come from the vendor's own listing, so treat them as marketing that happens to be checkable, not as a verified fact.
+The course has gathered tens of thousands of students since it launched, which tells you it's the established pick on the platform, not that it's the best fit for you.
+If color is your only focus, Rob Bessette's "Color Grading and Correction with DaVinci Resolve" narrows to just that skill instead of covering all four pages, and it's followable in the free version of Resolve.

 Udemy's real strength is price flexibility, courses there go on sale constantly, so check the current price before assuming it costs whatever the listing shows.
 Its real weakness is that anyone can publish a course, so read the specific instructor's credentials before buying, not just the star rating.

 Two more things before you click buy on either.
 First, the certificate: Udemy issues a certificate of completion for its paid courses, and it's exactly that, proof you watched.
 It isn't a Blackmagic credential and no employer treats it as one, so don't pick Udemy for the certificate line.
-Second, the math: 11 hours of video spread across four pages of the app works out to under three hours per discipline.
-That's a genuine orientation to Edit, Color, Fusion, and Fairlight.
-It's nowhere near mastery of any of them, which is fine as long as you're buying an overview on purpose.
+Second, the math: 16 hours of video spread across four pages of the app works out to about four hours per discipline.
+That's a genuine orientation to Edit, Color, Fusion, and Fairlight, better than the roughly three hours per page the course offered before its 2026 expansion.
+It's still nowhere near mastery of any of them, which is fine as long as you're buying an overview on purpose.

 Who is it for?
 Someone who wants one cheap, broad pass over the whole app before deciding where to go deep.
 What does it skip?
 Depth, by design, and quality control, by platform design.
 Udemy's standard 30-day refund policy means a bad pick costs you an evening rather than the fee, so use it if a course disappoints in the first sitting.